-4.11.10 MINIMUM LANDSCAPED BUFFERING REQUIREMENTS (See also Section 4.14)
+- 4.12.10 MINIMUM LANDSCAPED BUFFERING REQUIREMENTS (See also Section 4.15) - 1.
+All permitted uses (unless otherwise specified):

-- 1. A permitted or permissible uses (unless otherwise specified) erected or expanded on land abutting a residential district, shall provide a landscaped buffer which shall be at least 10 feet in width along the affected rear and/ or side yards as the case may be. - 2.
-Existing one and two family dwellings:
+Where a use listed under (1) above is erected or expanded on land abutting a residential district, then the proposed use shall provide a landscaped buffer which shall be not less than ten (10) feet in width along the affected rear and/or side yards as the case may be.